nginxinc/nginx-basics-workshops/lab2/readme.md

 As you configure NGINX, you will see that it uses these HTTP standards and definitions to determine how to handle incoming requests, where to route them, and how to respond correctly.

 Now you can configure the NGINX contexts to handle an HTTP request properly.
-Let's overly the NGINX configuration contexts with the example URL.
+Let's overlay the NGINX configuration contexts with the example URL.

 Given:   http://www.example.com/app1